lrobidou/findere/README.md

 ## Reproduce paper results
 The paper results can be reproduced on the branch `paper`.
 Use only this branch (`git ckeckout paper` and latter `git submodule update --init --recursive`) in order to reproduce these results.
-Please use this branche only for this purpose as recent developments do not impact this `paper` branch.
+Please use the `paper` branch only for this purpose as recent developments do not impact this branch.

 # Running

-**NOTE**:
+**WARNING NOTE**:
 To date, the last version of the library we use for our Bloom filters has an unsolved bug (cf this [link](https://github.com/mavam/libbf/blob/5478275d8a4e9a5cc163b44c34517c515bd898ec/src/hash.cpp#L13)).

 For a high value of K, the hash function of Bloom filters crash.
 Thus, we experienced problems with a value of k > 36.
 Be carefull that K-z must be <= 36.
 If (K, z) is (37, 0) or (38, 1), findere_index will throw an exception.
 If (K, z) is (37, 1) or (38, 2), everything will be fine.